 Bodmin Jail has recently been refurbished and has opened to become one of the best places to visit in Bodmin.

 Bodmin Keep features an impressive collection of Cornish military memorabilia.
-The exhibition at The Keep will take you through the history of Cornwall’s army, featuring some interesting displays on aspects of soldiers’ lives that are rarely spoken about, such as PTSD.
+The exhibition at the regimental museum will take you through the military history of Cornwall, featuring some interesting displays on aspects of soldiers’ lives that are rarely spoken about, such as PTSD.